KyleeMBrown/RegressionPythonProgram-/README.md

 # Regression-Python-Program
- Or just copy and paste the code into your favorite IDE and run!
+ just copy and paste the code into your favorite IDE and run!

+ I built this project to learn more about Regression and Python Classes!